music on the lakefront

 On September 15th, Openlands and Spektral Quartet partner for a very special event.
 We will gather together among the trees and wildflowers of the Openlands Lakeshore Preserve, with the whisper of Lake Michigan waves as our backdrop, for the world premiere of Tonia Ko’s new work, Plain, Air.
 Written expressly for this space and inspired by the elements that will surround us during this outdoor experience, Plain, Air pulls our focus toward the exquisite sounds of our natural environment that often go unnoticed.

-Reception at the base of the stairs near the Lake Prism
+Reception at the top of the bluff near Elemental Matters

 Procession through the Bartlett Ravine